FaradeyTorres/Convector/README.md

 * User-friendly interface: Intuitive design allows you to quickly switch between modes, select units of measurement and enter values.

 The program is available in English, Russian, Spanish, German and Chinese.

+The requests library is needed to work with the exchange rate.

+Command: pip install requests